-Type of Need Description (Compiled from a range of international best practice and using the DSIB definition and UAE 'School for All' guidance) Behavioural, Social, Emotional Behaviour that presents a barrier to learning Emotional problems such as depression, eating disorders, attention deficit disorder or attention deficit hyperactivity disorder (ADD/ADHD), and syndromes such as Tourette's Sensory Blindness or partial sight Deafness or partial hearing Physical Disability Disabilities arising from conditions such as congenital deformities, spina bifida and/or hydrocephalus, muscular dystrophy, cerebral palsy, brittle bones, haemophilia, cystic fibrosis or severe accidental injury.
+Type of Need Description (Compiled from a range of international best practice and using the DSIB definition and UAE 'School for All' guidance) Behavioral, Social, Emotional Behaviour that presents a barrier to learning Emotional problems such as depression, eating disorders, attention deficit disorder or attention deficit hyperactivity disorder (ADD/ADHD), Oppositional Defiant Disorder (ODD), Conduct disorder (CD), childhood psychoses and syndromes such as Tourette's Sensory Visual impairment Visual impairment is when a person has sight loss that cannot be fully corrected using glasses or contact lenses Hearing impairment Hearing impairment, deafness, or hearing loss refers to the inability to hear things, either totally or partially.
+Physical Disability Disabilities arising from conditions such as congenital deformities, spina bifida and/or hydrocephalus, muscular dystrophy, cerebral palsy, brittle bones, haemophilia, cystic fibrosis or severe accidental injury.
 It is important to state that there is no necessary direct correlation between the degree of physical disability and the inability to cope with the school curriculum, apart from the elements involving physical activity.
 Students with severe physical disability may have minimal special educational needs, while those with minimal physical disability may have serious learning needs.
-Medical Conditions or Health Related Disability Medical conditions that may lead to an associated 'special need'.
+Medical Conditions or Health Related Disability Medical conditions that may lead to an associated "special need".
 These conditions may be temporary but are more likely to be ongoing and include such illness as asthma, diabetes and allergies.